Suddenly false rejects?

 5. The detector itself

 Advanced metal detection devices are designed to provide maximum sensitivity to contaminants while maintaining high immunity to interference.
 They can also be trained for specific products, so that later product changes can be carried out quickly and easily – with settings perfectly adapted to each product.

-For example, all METAL SHARKs have a product memory for up to 250 products.
-In most cases, in case of suddenly increased false rejections, it is sufficient to “train” the detector again for the specific product and to store the settings for the future.
+All METAL SHARK models have a product memory for up to 250 products.
+In most cases with suddenly increased false rejects it is sufficient to “train” the detector again for the specific product and to store the settings for the future.

 The above mentioned tips did not bring any improvement?